Portland Energy Conservation

 PECI is a private, non-profit American company based in Portland, Oregon with additional offices in Santa Ana, California and San Francisco, California.
 PECI designs and manages energy efficiency programs for utility providers, government organizations, and other clients.
 Some of the organizations PECI has worked with include the U.S. Department of Energy, Avista, Wal-mart, Southern California Edison, the Community Energy Project, Energy Trust of Oregon, Pacific Gas & Electric and the San Diego Natural History Museum.

 As energy consumption rises, governments and utility companies are looking for ways to meet demand without creating energy-generating infrastructure.
 Meanwhile, many businesses are looking to reduce overhead costs by lowering their energy consumption.
 PECI designs tactics that encourage commercial businesses and residential consumers to adopt energy-efficient technology and behaviors, and manages the programmatic framework to implement these tactics on an appropriate scale.

-On September 16, 2014, PECI announced that its current assets and contracts had been acquired by CLEAResult, a for-profit company that designs, markets and implements energy programs for utilities, businesses and residential energy customers.
+On September 16, 2014, PECI announced that its current assets and contracts had been acquired by CLEAResult Consulting, a for-profit company that designs, markets and implements energy programs for utilities, businesses and residential energy customers.
 Ownership of the PECI name and brand remains with the PECI board of directors.